 Spark supports autoscaling with these two parameters: spark.executor.instances and spark.qubole.max.executors.
 Let’s consider this example SparkLens output:

-If you have a very strict SLA and cost is not an issue, you would need to find a stage with the largest number of taskCount and use this number to determine how many executors the Spark application will need in order to run all these tasks in parallel.
+If you have a very strict SLA and the cost is not an issue, you would need to find a stage with the largest number of taskCount and use this number to determine how many executors the Spark application will need in order to run all these tasks in parallel.
 In the screenshot above, the largest taskCount is 14705.
 With spark.executor.cores=8, we will need 14705/8=1839 executors.
 When cost is not an issue, we can set both spark.executor.instances and spark.qubole.max.executors to 1839.
 The cluster also needs to be configured properly to support this Spark application.

-Unfortunately, in real life we have to manage cost while achieving SLA.
+Unfortunately, in real life, we have to manage costs while achieving SLA.
 In order to achieve that balance, we need to ensure that the compute and memory resources are utilized in the most efficient way.
 In the screenshot above, stage 21 takes 1m 44s to process 14705 tasks and stage 81 takes 4m 55s to process 2001 tasks.
 Optimizing for stage 21, we will need 1839 executors.
 Optimizing for stage 81, we will need 251 executors.
 It’s clear that optimizing for stage 81 will save us close to 90% of the cost without significant impact on performance!

 The Spark application can be further improved with autoscaling.
 Targeting 1839 executors for the entire application run, most of the time these executors will idle as there are not enough tasks in most of the stages to keep them busy.
 Having only 251 executors will slow down some stages.
 To resolve this dilemma, we can set spark.executor.instances=251 and spark.qubole.max.executors=1839 and that will allow Spark to scale the application out and down depending on the needs of various application stages.
 Autoscaling allows for the most efficient use of resources and works best on a Spark cluster shared among many applications and users.